wangyat15/RideShare/README.md

 ### Server and hosting
 + Source repository : [GitHub Pages](https://github.com/)
-+ Website hosting service : cloud hosting services for servers and websites (To be confirmed)
++ Website hosting service : cloud hosting services for servers and websites (To be determined)